tsweet64/vtrim/README.md

 ## Dependencies
 * A recent `python3`
 * [`ffmpeg`](https://github.com/FFmpeg/FFmpeg)
-* This script has only been tested on Manjaro Linux, however I expect it to work on any operating system that supports a recent `python3` and `ffmpepg`.
+* This script has only been tested on Arch and Manjaro Linux, however I expect it to work on any operating system that supports a recent `python3` and `ffmpeg`.
 Please report any errors with other operating systems.

 ## Usage
 * `python vtrim.py inputvideo.mp4 outputvideo.mp4 [options]`